Forecasting under model uncertainty:Non-homogeneous hidden Markov models with Polya-Gamma data augmentation: Simulation Study

 \section{Simulation Study}

 We have conducted a series of simulation experiments to assess the performance of the proposed approach in terms of inference, model selection and predictive ability.
-We have tested quite extensively our algorithms, accounting for model uncertainty or not, using different sample sizes and assigning various values to the parameters.
-We compared our model with a Homogeneous Hidden Markov model and a linear model with autoregressive terms (LR).
-Although considered standard, for the sake of completeness, we give the definitions of HHMM and LR models.
-In the Homogeneous Hidden Markov model, covariates affect the mean equation but the transition probability matrix is constant.
-That is,
+We have scrutinized our algorithms, using different sample sizes and assigning various values to the parameters.
+Our experiments have been carried out using MATLAB 2017b on a Windows 10 system with 32GB of RAM and Intel Core i7 8-core processor.

-In the linear regression with autocovariates, besides covariates $X_{t-1}$, $Y_{t-1}$ lagged values of $Y_t$ are assumed to affect the mean equation.
-Specifically,

-The data were generated either from a Homogeneous Hidden Markov model (HHMM) or from a NHHMM model with covariates simulated from independent normal distributions.
-We found that the mean equation parameters converge rapidly whereas the logistic regression coefficients needed some burn in period to converge.
+To assess its inferential ability we benchmarked our model with the N\&D model (without model uncertainty) and with a Homogeneous Hidden Markov Model (HHMM), see Appendix~\ref{ApCaseStudy}.
+The NHPG is at least as good as the M\&D model -- in forecasting ability, and sample quality -- but is faster and more efficient (as reported in Table~\ref{Summary_fixed}, Effective Sample Rate).
+In Table~\ref{Summary_fixed}, we present a summary of the case study of the fixed model.
+Our model shines when there is model uncertainty, Section~\ref{Variable selection}.
+We compare NHPG with existing variable selection schemes, i.e., the M\&D, a HHMM with RJ step and a model using the spike and slab prior for variable selection as studied in \cite{Na14} and referred to as BAeyesian Shrinking And Diffusing priors (BASAD), see Appendix~\ref{ApBench}.
+The data were generated either from a HHMM or from a NHHMM with covariates simulated from independent normal distributions.We found that the mean equation coefficients converged rapidly, whereas the logistic regression coefficients converged only after some burn in period.
 The hidden chain $Z^T$ was well estimated.
-For each iteration we kept a replication of the hidden chain (thus the number of the hidden-chain replications is the same with the MCMC sample size) and compared it with the real simulated hidden chain, using a 1-0 loss function.
-Also the reversible jump algorithm behaved really well in all of our simulations.
-Even in the case where the data were homogeneous, no covariates were selected in the logistic regression equation, thus the transition probability matrix remained constant through time.
-Furthermore, in order to test the predictive ability of our model we kept $N$ out-of-sample observations and we calculated the CRPS for every observation.
-In all our experiments we found that our model outperforms the competing models in forecasting the observed process $y^T$.
-A summary of our findings is presented and discussed in the following subsections.
+For each iteration, we kept a replication of the hidden chain and compared it with the real simulated hidden chain, using a 1-0 loss function (see Figure~\ref{model_experiment_series}).
+Furthermore, to test the predictive ability of our model, we kept $L$ out-of-sample observations.
+We calculated, for all the competing models, the CRPS, the MSFE and the MAFE.
+However, we note that due to the large out-of-sample period, we only report the averages (for all the draws) of the aforementioned forecasting criteria.
+In all the experiments, we found that our model outperforms all competing models in forecasting the observed process.